frederikseersholm/getLCA/Prepare_ref_DB_guide.md

+# Guide to prepare refence database for getLCA scripts
-#Download and Format Full Mitochondrial Genomes Database for getLCA
+## Download and Format Full Mitochondrial Genomes Database for getLCA

 Below is a step-by-step guide to prepare the reference database in order to apply the python scripts included in this folder.